arrow_back

 To improve the user experience for callers with a voice agent, it's important to have a graceful way to handle conditions where the agent may have misunderstood, misheard, or is unable to collect the expected information - this is called conversation repair.
 Repairing a conversation can help build trust with the user by showing that the voice agent is listening to the request and attempting to understand.

 Common conversation failures include inability to detect a verbal response from the user and the inability to match the intent of the user.
-In these cases, you'll implement the built-in events NoInput and NoMatch, respectively, to handle these, as well as make sure you're not stuck in an error loop by escalating to an Agent Handoff page after 3 errors.
+In these cases, you'll implement the built-in events NoInput and NoMatch, respectively, to handle these, and make sure you're not stuck in an error loop by escalating to an Agent Handoff page after 3 errors.

 • Flow-level event handlers apply to a whole Flow and are useful in the case where there are broad event requirements that need to be fulfilled when using a Flow, such as transitioning from one Flow to another.